-It’s official: designers these days absolutely need to develop their personal brands in order to market themselves to clients.
-Without a memorable personal brand that sticks in people’s minds, you’re just another designer floating out there in the endless sea of competition, and you will have to fight with them for the same jobs.
+It’s official: Designers in today’s competitive landscape must develop their personal brands to effectively market themselves to clients.
+Without a distinctive and memorable personal brand, you become just another designer adrift in the vast sea of competition, forced to vie with others for the same opportunities.

-Personal branding is defined as an amplified version of yourself, edited to bring everything that’s relevant to your work and your vision to the fore.
-But how much of this is planned and how much is just a natural part of interacting with people?
-Let’s figure it out.
+Personal branding is described as an enhanced version of oneself, refined to highlight everything that’s pertinent to your work and vision.
+But what portion of this is deliberately planned, and what part is simply a natural aspect of interacting with others?
+Let’s explore and figure it out.

-For example, say you have a blog about design.
-You might be a bit playful in your tone, and frequently mention the daily antics of your friends, your dog, or your trip to a favorite restaurant.
-People might gravitate toward your blog for the funny and insightful things you say, and you might be viewed as a humble, down-to-earth kind of person, rather than a slick marketing machine.
+Take, for example, a blog about design.
+You may adopt a playful tone, frequently sharing anecdotes about your friends, your dog, or a recent visit to a favorite restaurant.
+Readers might be drawn to your blog for the humorous and insightful comments you make, perceiving you as a humble and down-to-earth individual rather than a calculated marketing strategist.

-And the truth is, you really are humble and down-to-earth.
-Your friends really do say those funny things, et cetera.
-But there’s also a marketing plan at work here, in which you amplify your own personality traits to make them into a brand.
+The truth is, you are indeed humble and down-to-earth.
+Your friends genuinely do make those amusing remarks, and so on.
+However, there’s also a strategic marketing plan in play, where you emphasize certain aspects of your personality to shape them into a recognizable brand.

-Your mission, whatever it is, must be earnest and genuine.
-Trust me, people can tell if it isn’t.
-Your mission, or goal, can be abstract or precise, but it needs to be at the heart of everything you do.
+Your mission, whatever it may be, must be earnest and genuine.
+Trust me, people can discern if it’s not.
+Whether abstract or precise, your mission or goal needs to reside at the core of everything you do.

-Do you want to change the world through design?
-Well, that’s pretty vague, but perfectly acceptable as long as your readers truly believe that’s what you want to do, and they can see that through your content.
+Do you aspire to change the world through design?
+While that may sound vague, it’s perfectly acceptable, provided your readers truly believe in your intent and can perceive it through your content.

-Perhaps you want to educate fellow designers about the perks and perils of the industry.
-That’s vague too, but at least you have a lot of room to interpret that message for your readers.
+Maybe you aim to educate fellow designers about the rewards and risks of the industry.
+This goal is also somewhat vague, but it offers ample room for you to interpret and convey the message to your readers.

 Internal & External Views

-You have to reconcile who you are as a designer and individual with what people expect from you professionally.
-It’s like the Freudian id versus superego of design: instinct versus external influences.
+Reconciling who you are as a designer and individual with what people expect from you professionally is essential.
+It’s akin to the Freudian id versus superego in design: instinct versus external influences.

-In our previous example above, where we imagined that we were the simple designer who blogs about design and includes random, human details from our lives is still creating a conscious brand that people have developed a certain set of expectations about.
+Consider the example where you are a simple designer who blogs about design and includes random, human details from your life.
+You are still crafting a conscious brand that people have developed specific expectations about.

-If you, the design blogger, suddenly started making long posts about golf – simply because you developed a sudden interest in the sport, that would violate your readers’ expectations and cause them to question the validity of your brand.
+If you, the design blogger, suddenly began writing lengthy posts about golf simply because you developed a sudden interest in the sport, it would conflict with your readers’ expectations.
+This inconsistency could lead them to question the authenticity of your brand.

-That’s not to say you can never change topics or deviate from the design-specific subject matter you started out writing about.
-But keeping in mind your general goal – what exactly you want to communicate to your audience – and keeping your content specific to this goal, is very important to a successful personal brand.
+That’s not to say you can never shift topics or stray from the design-specific subjects you initially wrote about.
+However, keeping your general goal in mind – clarifying exactly what you want to communicate to your audience – and ensuring your content aligns with this goal is vital for a successful personal brand.

 Filter, Don’t Add

-Cultivating your public image is a matter of filtering out things that don’t fit, not artificially putting things in.
-For example, if other designers are blogging about a certain trend in design that’s really hot right now, but that you don’t particularly care for or have any interest in; don’t start writing about it simply to keep up.
+Cultivating your public image isn’t about artificially inserting things; it’s about filtering out what doesn’t fit.
+For instance, if other designers are blogging about a hot design trend that you don’t particularly care for or have any interest in, don’t feel compelled to write about it just to keep up.

-You will burn yourself out writing about something that doesn’t interest you, and your readers will be able to detect that lack of passion, and will begin to ignore you anyway.
-Instead, you want to filter out the things that are irrelevant to your personal brand’s main goal, whatever that is.
+Writing about something that doesn’t interest you will lead to burnout, and your readers will detect your lack of passion.
+They may begin to ignore you as a result.
+Instead, focus on filtering out the things that are irrelevant to your personal brand’s main goal, whatever that may be.

-As we learned above, doing things that stray wildly from the main drive of your brand – like golf posts on a design blog – will turn off readers not because your message isn’t genuine, but because it won’t fit with what they expect when they visit your blog.
+As we learned earlier, straying wildly from the main drive of your brand – such as posting about golf on a design blog – will turn off readers.
+It’s not that your message isn’t genuine; it’s that it doesn’t align with what they expect when they visit your blog.

 Branding Is Like Happiness

-In branding design, we often say that you can’t actually create a brand, in the same way that you can’t create happiness.
-Think about it.
-Happiness is a feeling that comes from a memory of something good, whether it’s spending time with people you care about, or doing something that makes you happy.
+In branding design, we often say that you can’t actually create a brand, just as you can’t create happiness.
+Think about it: Happiness is a feeling that arises from a memory of something good, whether it’s spending time with people you care about or engaging in an activity that brings you joy.

-It’s the experiences that make you happy which leads to happiness.
-In the same way, it’s the experiences your clients and users have with your designs that builds brand loyalty.
+It’s the experiences that make you happy that lead to happiness.
+Similarly, it’s the experiences your clients and users have with your designs that build brand loyalty.